Propeller Shaft Rope Cutters

 Does anyone have any experience with the Ambassador Stripper or any other thoughts on line cutters?
 If so, please leave a comment.

-i put spurs on my jeanneau 34 and upon mounting them i was surprised to find they were complete with their own set of tiny anodes that i made a mental note to inspect periodically…not something i had foreseen, but the apparatus looked so good and seemed so sturdy that i wasn’t unhappy…unfortunately the anodes lasted only a few months but i wasn’t about to haul out just to replace them…then about a year later when i did haul out i was disappointed to see half of the apparatus was totally missing rendering the apparatus totally useless and i don’t know how long this had been the case although i did succeed in replacing the missing part(s) after communicating with the mfr…so at the end of the day i found spurs to take their place with being just one more regular maint item to schedule when my original perception was this would not be necessary…bummer
+I put Spurs on my Jeanneau 34 and upon mounting them I was surprised to find they were complete with their own set of tiny anodes that I made a mental note to inspect periodically…not something I had foreseen, but the apparatus looked so good and seemed so sturdy that I wasn’t unhappy…Unfortunately the anodes lasted only a few months but I wasn’t about to haul out just to replace them…then about a year later when I did haul out I was disappointed to see that half of the apparatus was totally missing rendering the apparatus totally useless.
+I don’t know how long this had been the case although I did succeed in replacing the missing part(s) after communicating with the mfr…So at the end of the day I found Spurs is one more regular maintenance item to schedule when my original perception was this would not be necessary…bummer!

 These are very basic, but have the advantage that they are easy to fit, relatively inexpensive and shouldn’t interfere with the isolation of the shaft.